Toggle menu

 We may ask you to meet other standards after we have inspected your property.

 The risks tend to vary according to the type of housing.
 See categories below.
-Download our fire safety at-a-glance checklist of requirements (PDF) [184KB]
+Download our fire safety at-a-glance checklist of requirements (PDF, 17 KB)

-All mains-wired smoke/heat detectors must have built-in battery back-up.
+All mains-wired smoke/heat detectors must be mains wired and have built-in battery back-up.

 The property must meet Electrical Safety Regulations 2020 checks (opens new window).
 All certificates confirming that the works have been made safe and they meet the regulations should be emailed to regulatoryservices@guildford.gov.uk.